 Children are welcome at Olive Hill, which indeed is a nice and relaxed place for family holidays.
 Your kids will enjoy the garden and the safe environment for playing.
 Keep in mind that there is separate bedroom for your little ones; there is an extra single bed (convertible into a double) in the bedroom of the Olive Suite and both suites have a (double) foldout sofa bed in the living room.
-If you travel with a baby, you will have to bring your own travel cot.
-(Babysitting can be arranged.)
+If you are travelling with a baby, you don’t need to worry about a travel cot.
+Marianthi will provide you with one and its bed linen at a small extra cost per day.
+(Babysitting can also be arranged.)
 The area is great for family activities: there are lots of possibilities for beautiful walks; sandy beaches are only a ten-minute drive away, and the town of Kavala, especially the historical quarters, is worth exploring.

 Drive only a few km to beautiful sandy beaches, there are many.
 The Ammolofoi beach, a series of three beaches really, is famous, and for good reason: the combination of dunes, soft sand and crystal-clear shallow waters is spectacular.
 The western and middle beaches have beach bars, music, loungers & umbrellas, fun if that is your kind of thing, while the eastern beach sticks to the perfect basics of sand & sea, and it is a lot quieter.
 For water sports (scuba diving, sailing, wind surfing…) head to the beach of Iraklitsa.